 Give each task a due date

 Finally, set a date to complete each task.
-A handy tip is to make an estimate for how long a task will take to complete, and then double it.
-It’s be better to overestimate and finish early than to underestimate and finish late.
+A handy tip is to make an estimate for how long a task will take to complete and then double it.
+It’s better to overestimate and finish early than to underestimate and finish late.
 Give each task a due date and schedule repeating tasks with a recurring due date.

 Learn more about projects and the most effective ways to sequence, prioritize, and schedule your tasks by using the Quick and Easy Guide to Completing a Project in Todoist.

 Make sure your to-do list “sparks joy”

 Aesthetics affect our mindset.
 When Marie does her inventory, she shows up dressed to the nines.
 She has carefully picked out every part of her appearance to suit the needs of the day.
 She takes the same approach to the space she’s reviewing:

 "Imagine what it would be life to have a bookshelf filled only with books that you really love.
 Isn't that image spellbinding?
 For someone who loves books, what greater happiness could there be?"

 Give Todoist a style that will put you in a positive mindset whenever you open it.
 To borrow Marie’s signature phrase, make your digital task space “spark joy.”
 Here are a few tips: